CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

     - `--node` - Bundles an `index.cjs` module targeted for use in NodeJS
   - `build-watch` - A never-ending task that watches your file system for changes to Cesium and builds the source code as needed.
 All `build` options are also available for this task.
   - `build-apps` - Builds the example applications (such as Cesium Viewer) to produce self-contained, minified, deployable versions in the `Build` directory.
   - `build-doc` - Generates HTML documentation in `Build/Documentation` using [JSDoc 3](https://github.com/jsdoc3/jsdoc).
-More [details here](https://github.com/rahwang/cesium/tree/main/Documentation/Contributors/DocumentationGuide).
+See the [Documentation Guide](../DocumentationGuide/README.md) for more details.
   - `build-ts` - Generates a TypeScript definitions file for the Cesium library
   - `build-third-party` - Generates `ThirdParty.json`, a file which lists the latest licensing information of installed third party modules
   - `release` - A full release build that creates a shippable product, including generating documentation.